 Case #1-5: Promotion of Client’s Interests

-Client A gave an exclusive listing on a house to REALTOR® B, stating that he thought $132,500 would be a fair price for the property.
+Client A gave an exclusive listing on a house to REALTOR® B, stating that he thought $399,000 would be a fair price for the property.
 REALTOR® B agreed and the house was listed at that price in a 90-day listing contract.
 REALTOR® B advertised the house without response, showing it to a few prospective buyers who lost interest when they learned the price.
-In a sales meeting in his office, REALTOR® B discussed the property, advised his associates that it appeared to be overpriced, and that advertising and showing of the property had proved to be a waste of time and money.
+In a sales meeting in his office, REALTOR® B discussed the property, advised his associates that Client A had insisted on the list price and it was now clear that it was overpriced since there had been few showings and no offers.

 After six weeks had gone by without a word from REALTOR® B, Client A called REALTOR® B’s office without identifying himself, described the property, and asked if the firm was still offering it for sale.
-The response he received from one of REALTOR® B’s nonmember associates was: “We still have the house listed, but there is little interest in it because, in our opinion, it is overpriced and not as attractive a value as other property we can show you.”
+The response he received from one of REALTOR® B’s nonmember associates was: “Yes it's still on the market.”
+After some additional conversation, the associate told Client A that she had heard at a sales meeting that the price was too high so it wasn't getting much activity.
+The associate then asked if Client A would be interested in some other similar properties which were listed at lower prices.

-Client A wrote to the Board of REALTOR® complaining of REALTOR® B’s action, charging failure to promote and protect the client’s interest by REALTOR® B’s failure to advise the client of his judgment that the price agreed upon in the listing contract was excessive, and by REALTOR® B’s failure to actively seek a buyer.
+Client A wrote to the Association of REALTORS® complaining of REALTOR® B’s action, charging failure to promote and protect the client’s interest by REALTOR® B’s failure to advise the client of his judgment that the price agreed upon in the listing contract was excessive, and by REALTOR® B’s failure to actively seek a buyer.

-In a hearing on the complaint before a Hearing Panel of the Board’s Professional Standards Committee, REALTOR® B’s response was that Client A had emphatically insisted that he wanted $132,500 for the property; that by advertising and showing the property he had made a diligent effort to attract a buyer at that price; that in receiving almost no response to this effort he was obliged to conclude that the house would not sell at the listed price; that in view of the client’s attitude at the time of listing, he felt it would be useless to attempt to get Client A’s agreement to lower the listed price; and that he had instructed his staff not to actively market the property at that price.
+In a hearing on the complaint before a Hearing Panel of the Association’s Professional Standards Committee, REALTOR® B’s response was that Client A had emphatically insisted that he wanted $399,000 for the property; that by advertising and showing the property he had made a diligent effort to attract a buyer at that price; that in receiving almost no response to this effort he was obliged to conclude that the house would not sell at the listed price; that in view of the client’s attitude at the time of listing, he felt it would be useless to attempt to get Client A’s agreement to lower the listed price.

 The Hearing Panel concluded that REALTOR® B was in violation of Article 1; that he had been unfaithful in his obligations in not advising his client of his conclusion that the property was overpriced, based on the response to his initial sales efforts; and in withholding his best efforts to bring about a sale of the property in the interests of his client.